stujo/java5day/NOTES.md

   * Overriding
   * Abstract classes and methods
   * Final (classes, methods, variables, parameters)
-* Recommendation: use ``final`` where you appropriate, to avoid coding errors and enable
+* Recommendation: use ``final`` where you don't intend a value to change and avoid coding errors

 ##Interfaces in Java
 * Understand Interfaces and how to use them